openshift/openshift-origin-design/web-console/3-project-details/labels.md

 ![Label 1](img/new-labels-02C-manage.png)
 - If users select objects without first filtering for common labels, some changes may overwrite existing label values.
 - When this is the case, clicking save will replace the modal contents with a warning and confirmation message to inform users that the label change will overwrite an existing label value.
-- Users must confirm the changes by clicking `Apply` before changes will be saved.
+- Users must confirm the changes by clicking `Apply` in order for changes to be saved/applied.

 ### Edit
 ![Label 1](img/new-labels-03-manage.png)